sitiporn/DebiasNeuro-components/README.md

      1. less often coreferent
      2. less preferred by bias model
      3. reweight perspective: high scalers -> higher loss to update main model parameters

-  * optimize step:
+*** optimize step:
    - decreasing maximal probability of advantaged term

 2. Ours:
+   1. To calculate NIE scores on (valid set) multinli_1.0_dev_matched.jsonl to ranking biased neurons on

-  *** EDA ~ to find representative threshold for a1 and a2
+   2. training set to tune models (masked language models) 2.1 perform EDA ~ to find representative threshold for a1 and a2 2.2 decreasing maximal probability of advantaged and increase the probability of advantaged 2.3 components:
+         In encoder: update bias-only parameters the rest is frozen outside encoder are also updated eg. classifier, pooler, embeddings are also updat
+*** the keys of ours vs PCGU
+    1. ranking bias source on
+       - valid set vs training set
+       - using trained model ishan/bert-base-uncased-mnli  vs masked language models
+    2. optimize masked language model on
+       - training set vs traing set